 For more information, please visit the Evangelical Lutheran Parish Union of Vaasa website.

-University sports are organized by the University.
-VYY wants to ensure that sports facilities will be developed and a wide range of options be offered in order to mobilize the students and motivate them to take care of their physical condition.
-If you do not find a suitable form of exercise, contact us and tell us of your needs, so that we can do our best to make it happen.
-More information on the sports services range are available on the University website.
-University sports also have their own Facebook page.
+University sport services are organized by the University.
+VYY wants to ensure that sport services will be developed and a wide range of options is offered in order to mobilize the students and motivate them to take care of their physical well-being.
+If you do not find a suitable form of exercise, contact us and tell us your needs, so we can provide better options for you.